Government of Palestine: 2024 Beijing Declaration

 Following talks mediated by China, on 23 July 2024, Palestinian groups including Hamas and Fatah reached an agreement to end their divisions and form an interim unity government, which they announced in the "Beijing Declaration".
 The agreement was designed to address governance for "the day after" a ceasefire with Israel.

-International transitional administration of the Gaza Strip
+Gaza Strip under United Nations Security Council Resolution 2803

-A peace plan agreed by both Hamas and the Israeli government includes provisions for a Board of Peace and Palestinian Committee to administer the Gaza Strip for a transitional period, before turning over administration to a reformed Palestinian Authority.
+A peace plan agreed by both Hamas and the Israeli government includes provisions for a Board of Peace and National Committee for the Administration of Gaza to administer the Gaza Strip for a transitional period, before turning over administration to a reformed Palestinian Authority.